Salvatore Curto (keyboards, vocals)

 Click on the pictures to enlarge

-Thanks to Giovanni Granato for the story and the pictures of Black Spirit, and to Salvatore Curto for the information.
+Thanks to Giovanni Granato and Salvatore Curto for information and pictures of Black Spirit.